 Historically, parts of bloodroot were used by Native Americans to treat respiratory and gastrointestinal problems and to induce abortions in both people and horses.
-It is used by some in modern days as a natural animal feed additive, and as part of antibacterial compounds in dental products.
-It’s also found in some cough remedies and used as a homeopathic arthritis treatment.
+It is used by some in modern days as a natural animal feed additive and as part of antibacterial compounds in dental products.
+It is also found in some cough remedies and used as a homeopathic arthritis treatment.

 Demand and Relative Acreage Needed to Meet Demand:

 A vast majority of commercially harvested Bloodroot is exported to Europe to be used in livestock feed.
-It’s not completely clear how much bloodroot is harvested each year.
+It is not completely clear how much bloodroot is harvested each year.
 Various sources state that the number is anywhere from at least 38 to 55 tons a year.
-A report completed for the North Carolina Consortium on Natural Medicinal Products suggests that 135,000 lbs of bloodroot were sold to the industry back in 2001, with sales having risen since then.
+A report completed for the North Carolina Consortium on Natural Medicinal Products suggests that 135,000 pounds of bloodroot were sold to the industry back in 2001, with sales having risen since then.

 Wild Harvesting Impact On Other Species: